In July 2019, I had to go through one of the most stressful times of my life: My cat Milù disappeared into thin air.

-We always make sure to stay in areas that receive good signal (also because it’s essential to our work), but you can never say never: one time, for example, Simba discovered a little underground cave with zero phone network, and it took us a while before we figured that one out.
+We always make sure to stay in areas that receive good signal (also because it’s essential to our work), but you can never say never.

-Yes, Tractive has made a big difference in the way I can track my cat’s movements, but it doesn’t solve ALL of my problems – in fact, it’s not even close.
+Yes, Tractive has made a big difference in the way I can track my cat’s movements, but it doesn’t solve ALL of my problems – in fact, it doesn’t even come close.
 And I really don’t want to ever stress again about my cat going missing.

 That’s why I thought that adding an extra ‘layer’ of protection couldn’t do any harm.
-And I started browsing through the jungle of key finders.
+So I started browsing through the jungle of key finders.